freenas/freenas-docs/userguide/sharing.rst

 address or hostname of the share system.
 This example shows a system named *FREENAS* with a share named *smb_share*.

-After clicking *smb_user1*, a Windows Security pop-up screen prompts for the username and password of the user associated with *smb_share*.
+After clicking *smb_share*, a Windows Security pop-up screen prompts for the username and password of the user associated with *smb_share*.
 Enter the username and password to authenticate the share.
 The user can now copy data to and from the SMB share.